oidc-agent-service¶

 configuration).

-, but does not print any output.
+restart-s is the same as restart, but does not print any output.
 Therefore,

-you can call oidc-agent-service restart-s
+you can call oidc-agent-service restart-s instead of eval `oidc-agent-service

-stops the running agent.
+stop stops the running agent.

-Same as stop
+Same as stop.